Fabulous Fashion and Fabric Design

 For campers entering grades 6-9

-Nina Perkins has been sewing and creating garments since middle school as an alumni of the Summer Arts Studios Fashion Design class.
+Joining Cory, as an alumni of the Summer Arts Studio's Fashion Design class, Nina Perkins has been sewing and creating garments since middle school.
 She loves re-working old clothes from thrift stores into new and exciting outfits as well as creating pieces from scratch.
-Whether it be high fashion from the runway or just street style, Nina loves to pour over fashion magazines and blogs dedicated to the fun of fashion, and is excited to share her love of this world with her students.
+From high fashion to street style, Nina loves to pour over fashion magazines and blogs dedicated to the fun of fashion.
+She is excited to share her love of this world with her students.
+Nina is spending this year in England and will return to Summer Art Studio full of fashion inspiration from the streets of London.

 Daily Class Hours: